Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Since the second or third day, perhaps.”

 “I’m sorry,” Kanna blurted out, though it didn’t feel like the phrase she had been looking for.
 There were no words in Middlelander for what she was feeling.
-“It’s so stupid.
-I don’t know why I feel this way.
-I’ve looked at other people before with this sort of gaze, and sometimes I’ve even found their naked bodies to be mildly pleasing to me, but….”
+“I don’t know why I feel this way.
+I’ve looked at other people before with this sort of gaze, and sometimes I’ve even found their bodies to be mildly pleasing to me, but….”
 She shook her head at her own reflection.
-“But it’s different with you.
-I’ve never been so pleased to look at someone’s body.
-It pleases me entirely too much.
-It captures the whole of my attention.
+“It’s different with you.
+It does more than just please me: It captures all of my attention.
 I keep wanting to look.
 I keep wanting to touch.”

-“But I don’t even like you.
-I can’t stand you, to be honest.
-I don’t even think you’re a very good person.
-Isn’t it wrong for me to then ignore all of that simply because I think you’re…?”
 Kanna stopped.
-She wasn’t sure what she thought of the way Goda looked.
-It hadn’t really been a thought at all; it had been more like a reaction.
-Goda wasn’t conventionally beautiful, like other women that Kanna had found attractive before, but something about the shape of Goda’s frame, the angles of her face, and even the woman’s particular smell made Kanna want to stand closer to her.
-“It doesn’t make any sense.”
+In truth, she wasn’t actually sure what she thought of the way Goda looked.
+It hadn’t really been a thought at all; it had been more of a reaction.
+Goda wasn’t conventionally beautiful, like other women that Kanna had found attractive before—but something about the shape of Goda’s frame, the angles of her face, and even the woman’s particular smell always drew her in, no matter how she resisted it.

 Goda looked amused again.
 “These sorts of things aren’t meant to make sense.
 They simply are what they are.”

-“I don’t.
-The things that make us take pleasure in one body over another are so random that it hardly warrants my feeling flattered.
+“The things that make us take pleasure in one body over another are so random that it’s hardly flattery.
+It’s just some chemical reaction—one that neither of us can help—so what would be the point of using it to feed some self-image of mine?
 How silly.”

 Kanna raised an eyebrow.
 Once again, she did not know how to answer this strange woman.
 Goda had waved away Kanna’s shame, but at the very same time, she had laughed away the idea that Kanna’s opinion about her could be worth anything at all.
-This, Kanna thought, was more insulting.

 Kanna’s first instinct was to contradict her, but before she could speak, she stopped herself because she knew that Goda was right.
 When she thought about it, even for just a few seconds, she found that she couldn’t dismiss her desire—in spite of her personal dislike for the woman, in spite of everything.